Ylianst/MeshCentral/docs/docs/meshcentral/openidConnectStrategy.md

 #### Introduction

-As of [MeshCentral `v1.0.86`]() and the writing of this documentation, the node module that handles everything was changed from [passport-openid-connect]() to [openid-client]().
-As a result of this change multiple properties in the config have been depcrecated.
-Basically this means some options in the strategy arent being used anymore.
+As of [MeshCentral `v1.0.86`]() and the writing of this documentation, the node module that handles everything was changed from [passport-openid-connect](https://github.com/jaredhanson/passport-openidconnect) to [openid-client](https://github.com/panva/node-openid-client).
+As a result of this change, multiple properties in the config have been depcrecated; this means some options in the strategy arent being used anymore.
 These are often referred to as "old configs" by this documentation.

 #### *Migrating Old Configs*